riku2015/pyham/README.md

 [wxPython](https://pypi.org/project/wxPython/) is required for graphical interface.
 Not mandatory if using command line interface.

-[ncurses]() is required for interactive text terminal interface.
-Not mandatory if using single line command interface.

 ## How to install required libraries
 > pip install pyaudio
 >
 > pip install wx
->
-> pip install curses

 Or use some other tool to install Python modules/libraries/packages called 'wx' and 'pyaudio'.